 Elizabeth Faye (@heyelizabethfaye and @hairloveretreat)

 We can’t get enough of Elizabeth Faye’s rose-colored feed or her insightful and inclusive thoughts about the hair industry.
-As a member of the Schedulicity Circle, we’ve gotten to know her well, and her larger-than-life personality is exactly what you’ll find in her Instagram feed.
-She keeps it real, and it’s the breath of fresh air we all need in 2020.
+Her larger-than-life personality is exactly what you’ll find in her Instagram feed.
+She keeps it real, and it’s the breath of fresh air we all need.

 Katie Pattison (@katiepdxhair)

 Next stop on this national stylist tour: Portland, Oregon.
 Katie Pattinson isn’t afraid of razor-sharp mullet or using Black Sabbath as inspiration for the perfect shag.
 We love all the vintage icon inspiration in general as well as the warm Northwest vibes.

 Streicher Hair (@streicherhair)

 The Streicher sisters are basically celebrities in Los Angeles, courtesy of a) their incredible microblading skills and b) the fact that they introduced the natural perm wave, which promptly blew up our Instagram feeds.